MohanasundaramA/Image_Caption_Generator/README.md

 - /xception/best_model.h5 -  H5 file which contains our trained model

-You can download all the files from the below drive link [Drive link](https://drive.google.com/drive/folders/1jC2lha4tKoD6UI9MKCKYAEisCsHs9fHj?usp=share_link)
+You can download all the files from the below drive link

+[Drive link](https://drive.google.com/drive/folders/1jC2lha4tKoD6UI9MKCKYAEisCsHs9fHj?usp=share_link)

 ## Flow of the project
-1. Extracting features from images using VGG-16 and Xception
+1. Extracting features from images using VGG-16 and XCeption
 2. Cleaning the caption data
 3. Merging the captions and images
 4. Building LSTM model for training